 Whether for post-sales training or a customer PoC, instead of walking through a list of menus, buttons, and other UI elements that demonstrate features, create a story to use throughout the narrative: A real-world simulation with a hypothetical challenge and goal.
 A unified story, instead of fragmented pieces of the puzzle, will create a story to follow.
 After all, you are selling an experience, not a list of benefits.
 Even within a single session, take breaks to ask the audience questions, jump to related, relevant topics, or tell an anecdotal story … anything to let the audience’s eyes rest from following a cursor or arrow across the screen.

-SaaS training best practices must incorporate hands-on training.
-While your audience might have seen how you do it, their trust and confidence in your product and their ability to use it will only grow when they demonstrate their own mastery.
+As noted at the top of our list, SaaS training best practices must incorporate hands-on training.
+While your audience might have seen how you do it, their trust and confidence in both your product and their ability to use it will only grow when they have demonstrated their own mastery.